-- 1. Treatment/referral as appropriate
+- 1. Treatment/referral as appropriate.

+- May consider specialist referral/ED referral, as needed; the Royal College website provides a list of specialists and their contact info.

+- St Michael's Hospital Occupational Medicine Clinic.

 - 2. Return to work (RTW):

 - As early as possible, if possible

 - Define limitations and/or restrictions

-- Limitations (functional limitations that arise from impairments imposed by the medical condition / injury) e.g. what someone is not capable of doing even if they wanted to
+- Limitations (what the worker should limit or avoid) functional limitations that arise from impairments imposed by the medical condition / injury e.g. what some is not capable of doing even if they wanted to

-Restrictions (medically contraindicated)
+- Restrictions (medically contraindicated)

-- 3. WSIB claim Form 6 (patient) & 8 (health care provider)
+- 3. WSIB claim Form 6 (patient) & 8 (Health care provider)